Friday, July 05, 2019

 July 6, 2019 – SATURDAY, 13th Week in Ordinary Time

 St. Maria Goretti, Virgin and Martyr

 Gn 27: 1 – 5, 15 – 29 / Mt 9: 14 – 17

 St. Maria Goretti (1890 – 1902), a twelve-year old Italian maiden, was stabbed to death by one who wished to seduce her.

 GOSPEL READING: Mt 9: 14 – 17

 Then the disciples of John came to him with the question, "How is it that we and the Pharisees fast on many occasions, but not your disciples?"

 Jesus answered them, "How can you expect wedding guests to mourn as long as the bridegroom is with them?
 Time will come when the bridegroom will be taken away from them, then they will fast.

-Today there are only two days of obligatory fasting in the Church: Ash Wednesday and Good Friday.
-The Church continues to encourage us to penance and fasting to uplift the spirit and to disciple our bodies.
-If we do penance and fast to be closer to God, this is good for us.
-If we fast from food, soft drinks, cigarettes or pleasant things for the sake of being with Christ and for others who suffer from deprivation and want, we become more like Christ who became poor and suffered for our sake.
-To do penance and fast to conquer our sinfulness and evil inclinations are also commendable acts.
+Today there are only two obligatory days of fasting in the Philippine Catholic Church, Ash Wednesday and Good Friday.
+At the same time the Church continues to encourage us to do penance and fasting to uplift the spirit and to discipline our bodies.
+If we do penance and fast, we are enabled to get closer to the God who suffered for us.
+If we fast from food, soft drinks and other pleasurable things for the sake of being with Christ and others who suffer from deprivation and want, we become more like Christ who became poor and suffered for our sake.
+To do penance to conquer our sinfulness and evil inclinations are also commendable acts.